prometheus/prometheus/docs/configuration/configuration.md

 Marathon SD configurations allow retrieving scrape targets using the [Marathon](https://mesosphere.github.io/marathon/) REST API.
-Prometheus will periodically check the REST endpoint for currently running tasks and
+Prometheus will periodically check the REST endpoint for currently running tasks and create a target group for every app that has at least one healthy task.

 The following meta labels are available on targets during [relabeling](#relabel_config):